m-clark/Introduction-to-Rmarkdown/README.md

 # Introduction-to-Rmarkdown

-Workshop to introduce R Markdown and related, with an eye toward reproducible research.
+Workshop to introduce R Markdown and related tools, with an eye toward reproducible research.
 The final document may be found [here](https://m-clark.github.io/Introduction-to-Rmarkdown/).